While They May Seem Like a Lifeline, Payday Loans Are More Likely to Leave You Drowning in Debt

 Before diving deeper into why payday loans are a bad idea, it’s important to first understand why borrowers take out these loans in the first place.
-As mentioned earlier, many American households simply don’t have enough in savings to cover unexpected expenses like vehicle failure.
+As mentioned earlier, many American households simply don’t have enough savings to cover unexpected expenses like vehicle failure.
 But, there’s more to it than that.

 Payday loans are unique in that they’re not dependent on the ability of the borrower to pay back a debt but rather on the ability of the lender to collect.
 Traditional forms of borrowing typically evaluate a borrower’s financial status.
-Lenders want to see a past history of good repayments (like on your credit report) and see that you have ample income to reasonably repay a debt over a specified time.
+Lenders want to see past history of good repayments (like on your credit report) and see that you have ample income to reasonably repay a debt over a specified time.

 Unlike traditional banks or credit unions, payday lenders are only interested in their ability to collect the money owed, not your financial position.
 With that in mind, it’s no surprise payday lenders don’t look at things like your debt-to-income ratio or credit report.

 This makes payday loans appear as a lifeline to consumers who don’t have access to traditional lines of credit (credit cards, lines of credit with a bank, personal loans, etc.).
-People with poor or no credit history can still get access to a short-term loan so long as they’re employed, have a valid checking account, and a valid ID.
+People with poor or no credit history can still get access to a short-term loan so long as they’re employed, have a valid checking account, and have a valid ID.

 The Bad Parts About Payday Loans